Former Chairman & CEO, Intel Corporation

-Earlier in his career Kieran held executive management roles with leading marketing agencies including president of Grey Worldwide in San Francisco, where he directed changes that resulted in the sustained growth of the San Francisco office, making it one of the top performing agencies in the Grey Global Group network.
+Earlier in his career, Kieran was a highly respected advertising agency executive.
+As president of Grey Worldwide in San Francisco, he directed changes that resulted in the growth of the San Francisco office, making it one of the top performing agencies in the Grey Global Group network.

 Kieran is a Technology Advisory Board member of Enterprise Ireland, a government agency responsible for promoting Irish companies around the world and a founding member of the Irish Technology Leadership Group, where he sits on the management team of this non-profit.
 Kieran graduated from the Dublin Institute of Technology in Ireland with a diploma in civil engineering.
 He was raised in Dublin, Ireland.